 Passengers deserve the best, regardless of how old they are or where they’re going.
+They deserve a ride that has been properly cleaned with good bus wash soap and rinsed with fresh water.
 Young children and teens on the school bus need a disinfected, clean environment to keep seasonal bugs and illness away.
 They pass enough germs back and forth as it is.
-Adult travelers who choose to take the bus — whether it be down a city block or across state lines– deserve the same thing.
+Adult travelers who choose to take the bus — whether it be down a city block or across state lines — deserve the same thing.
 Wherever these passengers go, it’s essential that they get there in a clean bus.

 Stick to the DIY Method